mikebenfield/euphrates/README.md

 Attalus is Copyright 2017, Michael Benfield.

-You may distribute and/or modify Attalus under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+You may distribute and/or modify Attalus under the terms of the GNU General Public License as published by the Free Sofware Foundation, either version 3 of the license or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS